Skip to content

 The life cycle also must be considered in this stage, which includes the growth, maturity, and sales decline phase.
 Offering a better product to your target audience over your competitors will ultimately allow you to take home the win for this element.

-Here are 5 questions that will help define this element: "Product"
+5 questions that will help define "Product" for your marketing mix:

 Marketing Mix Price